rsdoiel/rsdoiel.github.io/blog/2024/10/18/a-quick-tour-of-deno-2.md

 deno init
 ~~~

-If you list your directory you should see a `deno.json` file.
-In the Windows (powershell) or macOS Terminal (Bash or Korn shell) you can see list a directory with the `ls` command.
+If you list your directory you will see a `deno.json` file (Windows Powershell also supports "ls" to list directories).

 ~~~shell
 ls
 ~~~

-You should see the following files listed.
+The init action created the following files.

 `deno.json`
 : The project configuration for Deno.
 It includes default tasks and module imports.